geo-mac/Rioxx-development/webroot/content/profiles/v3-0-final/dc_identifier.md

 requirement: Mandatory
 metadata_profile: v3-0-final
 ---
-`dc:identifier` **MUST** contain an HTTP(S) URI which is a persistent identifier for ***the resource***.
-In repositories, this is typically a URI which resolves to a webpage containing links to other related resources.
+`dc:identifier` **MUST** contain an HTTP(S) URI which is an identifier for ***the resource***.
+In repositories, this is typically a URI which resolves to a repository 'landing page' that contains links to other related resources.

-It is **RECOMMENDED** that that a DOI, Handle.net, OAI identifier (CORE), URN, or other persistent identifier be used in `dc:identifier`.
+It is **RECOMMENDED** that that a DOI, Handle.net, [CORE OAI ID](https://core.ac.uk/documentation/oai-resolver), URN, or other persistent identifier be used in `dc:identifier`.
 A repository URI **MAY** also constitute a permissible value where, for example, there exists no policy requirement to use a persistent identifier.

-In the common case of a "landing-page" linking to related files (potentially in different formats), then one or more instances of the `dc:relation` property may be included in the Rioxx record to convey this and thereby direct harvesting software agents.
+`dc:identifier` can be modified by the `rel` attribute.
+The `rel` attribute is based on the [Signposting](https://signposting.org/) notion of ['publication boundaries'](https://signposting.org/publication_boundary/).
+This attribute can be helpful to machines and **SHOULD** be set to `collection`.

+@@@ Are there scenarios where it might be set to `item`?